 Economic Development Office

 Cape Coral, FL 33990

 Karen Ramos, Business Development Specialist

-The EDO funds the Cape Coral satellite Small Business Development Center (SBDC), which is staffed by Florida Gulf Coast University.
+The EDO funds the Cape Coral satellite of the Florida Small Business Development Center (SBDC), which is staffed by Florida Gulf Coast University.
 Free counseling services at the Small Business Development Center Office are available to individuals who have questions or need assistance in starting or growing their business.
-These sessions are conducted by State Certified Business Analysts.
+These sessions are conducted by state-certified business analysts.

-The SBDC is a nonprofit organization affiliated with the Center for Leadership and Innovation, a division of FGCU’s College of Business and the U.S. Small Business Administration (SBA).
+The SBDC is a nonprofit organization affiliated with FGCU’s Lutgert College of Business and the U.S. Small Business Administration (SBA).
 The SBDC sponsors free and low-cost seminars on significant business development issues, from acquiring capital to marketing.

 SCORE is a resource partner with the U.S. Small Business Administration (SBA), offering free, confidential, business plan development and one-on-one consulting.
-The local SCORE chapter has more than 30 counselors.
-They are retired business owners and managers who volunteer their expertise in specific kinds of businesses.
+The local SCORE chapter has more than 30 counselors who are retired business owners and managers who volunteer their expertise in specific fields.
 You can take advantage of their years of experience in everything from accounting, management and marketing, to manufacturing, insurance and the hospitality industry.
-SCORE serves both new and existing businesses with free mentoring, business counseling, and low-cost workshops.
+SCORE (Service Corps of Retired Executives) serves both new and existing businesses with free mentoring, business counseling, and low-cost workshops.

-The U.S. Small Business Administration offers numerous online tools and resources on their website to help new and aspiring business owners succeed.
+The U.S. Small Business Administration offers numerous online tools and resources on its website to help new and aspiring business owners succeed.

-The Small Business Administration's training network provides guides and resources on developing strategic business plans and common sense advice on starting a new business.
-Several free tools help prospective and existing entrepreneurs understand the basics about writing a business plan outline.
+The Small Business Administration's training network provides guides and resources on developing strategic business plans and commonsense advice on starting a new business.
+Several free tools help prospective and existing entrepreneurs understand the basics of business plans.
 Tools range from online video courses to business plan templates.